What It’s Like Living With Generalized Anxiety Disorder

 “Our research team is currently using Mindfulness-Based Stress Reduction, which has no side effects,” she says.
 (MBSR techniques include mindful breathing and mental body scans to increase awareness of physical sensations.)
 “We found that MBSR reduces cortisol, a stress hormone that damages the hippocampus and frontal lobe of the brain, so it may have beneficial effects on memory and thinking, as well as on anxiety.”

 Wetherell says there are videos on YouTube that lead people through body scans (which coach participants in bringing awareness to each part of the body sequentially) and other mindfulness techniques.
 “I encourage people to practise daily so they can use relaxation techniques when they’re anxious,” she says.

 Other studies support Wetherell’s findings.
-In January, researchers from the Georgetown University Medical Center in Washington, D.C., published a study showing that GAD patients had fewer hormonal and immunological stress markers in their blood after taking an MBSR class for eight weeks.
+In 2022, researchers from the Georgetown University Medical Center in Washington, D.C., found a mindfulness-based stress reduction program as effective as anti-depressant drugs in treating anxiety disorders.
 An important aspect of mindfulness is to learn to zero in on present-moment experience, says Robichaud.
 “For GAD patients, worries involve thoughts about negative events that might occur in the future, so being able to focus on the present can be beneficial.”